 Because the people who take diagnoses most seriously are at it again – the most recent attempt at re-slicing the diagnostic pie (called the DSM-5) is due out in 2013 – we’re now being reminded of the adverse ramifications of focusing on behavior instead of the more important factors defining a child’s difficulties.
 We’re seeing these ramifications play out in particular right now with regard to Asperger’s disorder.
 It's now clear that Asperger's disorder will no longer be part of the diagnostic nomenclature when the DSM-5 is released (CLICK HERE).
 Thus, many children (and adults) who have received extremely beneficial assistance on the basis of having received that diagnosis may be at risk for losing that assistance (CLICK HERE).
 Real lives -- perhaps lots of ‘em, though estimates vary (CLICK HERE) – may be dramatically and adversely affected by decisions about diagnostic criteria that have proven to be unreliable in the first place (that’s why they change so often).
 As one might expect, this is a significant concern to those who care about and for those individuals (CLICK HERE).

 What a shame so much energy has been devoted to haggling over categories of behavior, when behavior isn’t even remotely the most important information we’d need to understand and help a child with social, emotional, and behavioral challenges!
 It’s pretty well known that, in the approach I originated -- until now, called Collaborative Problem Solving (though I may be prevented from continuing to call it that) -- behavioral challenges are viewed through the prism of lagging skills and unsolved problems.
 Helping a behaviorally challenging kid relies, first and foremost, on helping adults identify lagging skills and unsolved problems.
-An instrument called the Assessment of Lagging Skills and Unsolved Problems (or ALSUP) is employed to guide the identification process.
+An instrument called the Assessment of Lagging Skills and Unsolved Problems is employed to guide the identification process.
 If a kid is lacking skills, there’s work to be done.
 If a kid is having difficulty in the specific situations in which those lagging skills are being demanded, then there are problems that need to be solved.
 These assumptions and practices are more productive and informative than counting behaviors to see if a kid meets criteria for a category.
 They’re more productive and informative than relying on percentile ranks to decide whether a kid needs help.

 I’m a realist: if a diagnosis is required for a child to qualify for the help he or she clearly needs, I’ll render a diagnosis.
 But not happily.
 A diagnosis isn’t an end point…in fact, all too often, diagnoses impede the really important work: ensuring that the people who are trying to understand and help the child are focused on the information that’s most informative.